simbricks/simbricks/doc/user/howto.rst

 The first step when integrating a new simulator into SimBricks is to implement a SimBricks adapter for it.
 You can find the necessary information in the :ref:`Simulator Adapters <Simulator Adapters>` section.
-After that, we need to add a class for the simulator in the SimBricks orchestration framework such that it can be used when defining experiments.
-This class basically wraps a command for launching the simulator and needs to inherit from :class:`~simbricks.orchestration.simulators.Simulator` and implement relevant methods.
-There are several more specialized child classes in the module :mod:`simbricks.orchestration.simulators` for typical categories of simulators, which already offer the interfaces to collect parameters like which other simulators to connect to necessary for creating the launch command.
-Examples are :class:`~simbricks.orchestration.simulators.PCIDevSim`, :class:`~simbricks.orchestration.simulators.NICSim`, :class:`~simbricks.orchestration.simulators.NetSim`, and :class:`~simbricks.orchestration.simulators.HostSim`.
-You can find an example below of adding a class for the ``NS3`` network simulator.
+To then make running experiments and setting up the communication channels with other simulators more convenient, add a class for the simulator to the orchestration framework that inherits from :class:`~simbricks.orchestration.simulators.Simulator` or one of the more specialized base classes in :mod:`simbricks.orchestration.simulators`.
+In this class you define the command to execute the simulator together with further parameters, for example, to connect to the communication channels with other simulators.
+Below is an example of what this looks like.

 .. code-block:: python
   :linenos:
-  :caption: Class implementing the ``NS3`` network simulator in the SimBricks
-    orchestration framework.
+  :caption: Orchestration framework class for WireNet, a simple Ethernet wire
+    that attaches to the SimBricks Ethernet adapters of two simulators.

-  class NS3BridgeNet(NetSim):
+  class WireNet(NetSim):

     def run_cmd(self, env):
-        ports = ''
+        connects = self.connect_sockets(env)
-        for (_, n) in self.connect_sockets(env):
-            ports += '--CosimPort=' + n + ' '
+        assert len(connects) == 2
         cmd = (
-            f'{env.repodir}/sims/external/ns-3'
-            f'/cosim-run.sh cosim cosim-bridge-example {ports} {self.opt}'
+            f'{env.repodir}/sims/net/wire/net_wire {connects[0][1]}'
+            f' {connects[1][1]} {self.sync_mode} {self.sync_period}'
+            f' {self.eth_latency}'
         )
-        print(cmd)
+        if env.pcap_file:
+            cmd += ' ' + env.pcap_file

         return cmd